A message from Dr. Jonathan Wright. Action Alert!

 ADDITIONAL EFFECTS OF 3β-ADIOL

 Like every molecule naturally present in human bodies, 3β-Adiol has many other beneficial effects.
-These include stimulating oxytocin secretion, suppressing inflammation in brain cells, protecting the normal function of the “blood-brain barrier, favorably stimulates bone marrow, white blood cells and platelets, and improves an animal’s chances of survival after radiation.
+These include stimulating oxytocin secretion6, suppressing inflammation in brain cells7, protecting the normal function of the “blood-brain barrier8, favorably stimulates bone marrow, white blood cells and platelets, and improves an animal’s chances of survival after radiation9.

 Oliviera A, Coelho, P et al. 5α-Androstane-3β, 17β-diol (3β-Adiol), an estrogenic metabolite of 5α- Dihydro-testosterone, is a potent modulator of estrogen receptor ERβ expression in the ventral prostate of adult Rats.
 Steroids 2007;72:914-922